Post

 Migraine Headaches

-Talk to your doctor about certain medications that can provide relief to migraine headaches or to prevent them from occurring.
+Talk to your doctor about certain medications that can provide relief from migraine headaches or prevent them from occurring.
 In addition, you can try the following lifestyle and home remedies:

-• Keep a headache diary – this will help you to identify what triggers your migraines and which treatment is most effective
+• Keep a headache diary – this will help you identify what triggers your migraines and which treatment is most effective.

 Tension-Type Headaches